MapQuest/mq-navigation-sdk-reference-app-android/README.md

 #### Supplying a LocationProviderAdapter
 When navigating a route using the `NavigationManager`, the user's location updates are provided to the SDK by a _location provider_.
 The abstract class `LocationProviderAdapter` in the SDK provides a generic "wrapper" for any location-provider of your choice -- for example, a native Google location service, a "mocked" location-provider (e.g. used during testing), or one of the commonly used 3rd-party location libraries such as _Mapzen Lost_.

-Note: The Navigation SDK sample app provides a recommended, default location provider implementation, namely `MapzenLocationProviderAdapter`.
+Note: The Navigation SDK sample app provides a recommended, default location provider implementation, namely `GoogleLocationProviderAdapter`.
 It is recommended that developers use this implementation, or, if they wish to provide their own, adhere to the recommended guidelines specified in the LocationProviderAdapter javadocs to ensure that other components in the Navigation SDK behave correctly.

 Here's a description of the key methods in the `LocationProviderAdapter` class: